Joanah Ngan-Woo: Rugby career

-Ngan-Woo was named for the Black Ferns squad for the 2022 Pacific Four Series.
+She was named for the Black Ferns squad for the 2022 Pacific Four Series.
 She was selected again for the two-test series against the Wallaroos for the Laurie O'Reilly Cup in August where she scored tries in both tests.

 Ngan-Woo made the Black Ferns 32-player squad for the 2021 Rugby World Cup.
-She became the first ever Black Fern forward to score a first try in a Rugby World Cup.
+She became the first ever Black Fern forward to score a try in a Rugby World Cup.
 In the World Cup final, she made the winning play as she stole the ball from England's line-out throw.